 “If you look at the statistics, Denmark is always at the top of the digital league, and it doesn’t matter if we’re number one or number two.
 What’s important is always being at the top – because we’re extremely fit.
 And we are fit precisely because the Danes understand the rationale.
-Trust is a good entry point into technology.
+Trust is a good entry point into technology and digitalisation.
 But time is a good forward direction – because we see with time that it all makes a difference and that we haven’t gone digital to make a big brother state.”

 Per Kogut’s sense of optimism reaches into the future too.
 Although Denmark and the rest of the world are now facing a crisis created by one of the Earth’s oldest organisms, a virus, the artificial organisms of our time, such as robots and AI, will pull us in the opposite direction.

 He is surprised to see a boom in areas that he thought would die out back when he wrote his dissertation on artificial intelligence and management.

 “In the service sector, which is where we work too, I expected digitalisation to lead to more unemployment.
 But the opposite has happened.
 We have a boom both in highly specialised fields of work – and in services too.
 That goes for rentals, deliveries, washing and cleaning — those kinds of jobs.
 The service industry is growing and has managed to create a digital access point that has made it more attractive for us to use them more,” he says.